-To evaluate the relationship between spirometric ratios, including the ratio of forced expiratory volume in 3 and 6 seconds (FEV3/FEV6), and small airway measures and gas trapping in quantitative chest computed tomography (CT), and clinical outcomes in the COPDGene cohort.
+In chronic obstructive pulmonary disease, both smaller and larger airways are affected.
+FEV1 mainly reflects large airways obstruction, while the later fraction of forced exhalation reflects reduction in terminal expiratory flow.
+In this study, the objective was to evaluate the relationship between spirometric ratios, including the ratio of forced expiratory volume in 3 and 6 seconds (FEV3/FEV6), and small airways measures and gas trapping at quantitative chest CT scanning, and clinical outcomes in the Genetic Epidemiology of COPD (COPDGene) cohort.

-Current and ex-smokers with pre-bronchodilator FEV3/FEV6 < lower limit of normal as the sole abnormality identifies a distinct population with evidence of small airway disease in quantitative CT, impaired indices of physical function and quality of life otherwise deemed normal by current spirometric definition.
+Current and ex-smokers with prebronchodilator FEV3/FEV6 less than the LLN as the sole abnormality identifies a distinct population with evidence of small airways disease in quantitative CT scanning, impaired indexes of physical function and quality of life otherwise deemed normal by using the current spirometric definition.